June 1, 2021

 So log into your brokerage account, buy your shares, and go do something else!
 Remember, each dollar is an employee working for you.
 But they don’t work harder just because you’re watching them!

-We’re done!
-That’s how to implement Peter Thornhill’s investment strategy, step-by-step.
-Of course, if you have other questions, they’ve likely been answered already in my full interview with Peter Thornhill.
+It’s all pretty simple.
+But if you have other questions, they’ve likely been answered in my full interview with Peter Thornhill.

 In my view, many of the points mentioned here are important, whether you decide to follow Peter’s investment strategy or not.